The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Discussion

 \subsection{Caveats}

 The results of this work, particularly the evolutionary tracks laid out in Section \ref{subsec:binary_evo}, have uncertainties that deserve emphasis.
 Here are a few essential ingredients required to properly understand the evolution of embedded BBHs: \begin{itemize} \item Understanding how drag and mass accretion rates change in the super-Eddington regime is critical to understanding the evolution of embedded BBHs.
 The ratio of the accretion to inspiral timescale is what determines the final mass of the binary upon merger and will be altered if radiation is realistically taken into account.
 Additionally, the radiative efficiency affects both the mass accretion rate and the evolutionary timescale.
 While we use a constant radiative efficiency of $\eta=0.01$, it will be higher in the sub-Eddington regime, but can be even lower in the highly super-Eddington regime.
-While the details of the evolutionary tracks depend on how drag in the super-Eddington regime is prescribed, two main features are clear: that embedded BBHs can grow significantly, possibly entering the PISN mass gap before merging, and that the time-to-merger is $\lesssim5-30\,{\rm Myr}$. \item The true nature of AGN disks, particularly in the outer Toomre-unstable region, remains an open question.
+While the details of the evolutionary tracks depend on how drag in the super-Eddington regime is prescribed, two main features are clear: that embedded BBHs can grow significantly, possibly entering the PISN mass gap before merging, and that the time-to-merger is $\lesssim1-30\,{\rm Myr}$. \item The true nature of AGN disks, particularly in the outer Toomre-unstable region, remains an open question.
 While we favor the profiles of \cite{sirko_goodman_2003}, they use an unspecified pressure source to stabilize this region.
 This provides a useful model for making predictions but remains a crude estimate which should be explored further.
 Additionally, as discussed in Section \ref{subsec:binary_evo}, the time-dependence of AGN disks is a major uncertainty.
 As found in the simulations of \cite{angles-alcazar_2020}, at parsec scales the disk can reorient itself on $\approx {\rm Myr}$ timescales, which may alter the occupation fraction of black holes in the AGN disk or limit the total amount of time the binaries have to evolve in the disk. \item We assumed that the embedded BBH is allowed to evolve through the AGN undisturbed, but in reality it dynamically couples to the surrounding stellar population.
 Three-body scattering may merge the BBH faster \citep{stone_2017} or may reorient the binaries with respect to the surrounding flow, which can alter the mass and spin evolution of the binaries prior to merger.
-Additionally, as discussed in Section \ref{subsec:binary_ic}, a proper understanding of the black hole distribution near the SMBH will allow us to better understand how many BHs can be captured dynamically by the AGN and where their initial position in the disk is, which can strongly affect their subsequent evolution.
+Additionally, as discussed in Section \ref{subsec:binary_ic}, a proper understanding of the black hole distribution near the SMBH will allow us to better understand how many BHs can be captured dynamically by the AGN and where their initial position in the disk is, which can strongly affect their subsequent evolution. \nko{\item We have neglected multiple effects in our hydrodynamic model.
+Importantly, these include the non-inertial forces of coriolis and centrifugal forces, which will likely modify the flow.
+Additionally, properly modelling the vertical stratification of the flow is also likely to be important.
+Even given a more realistic domain, there are large uncertainties pertaining both to the size of the sink radius (which will affect the convergence of the mass accretion rate (e.g. Section \ref{app:convergence}) and on the neglected physics.
+In particular, a proper treatment of the thermodynamics (i.e., via a cooling prescription or better yet radiation transport) will affect the mass accretion and drag rates \citep[e.g., ][]{li_2022a}, and feedback processes (such as relativistic jets or outflows launched on subgrid scales) may also alter the flow substantially.} \end{itemize}